5/5

 PTSD (Post-Traumatic Stress Disorder) Test

-This online PTSD self-assessment adheres to the guidelines outlined in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-It is intended to serve as a concise, yet comprehensive, initial self-evaluation.
+This online PTSD questionnaire complies with the guidelines and criteria outlined in the Fifth Edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) by the American Psychiatric Association.
+It is intended to be a brief, initial self-assessment.

-If you are closely associated with someone who you think might be grappling with PTSD - be it a child, spouse, partner, or another significant person in your life - this self-assessment is designed to permit you to complete the quiz on their behalf.
-In such situations, endeavor to provide responses that most accurately represent what you believe their reactions would be.
+If you are closely involved with someone you think may be suffering from PTSD - a child, spouse, partner, or other significant person in your life - you can take this quiz on their behalf.
+Try to give answers that most closely reflect how you think their reaction is.

 Instructions: Below is a list of problems and complaints that people sometimes have in response to stressful life experiences.
 Please read each problem carefully, and indicate how much you`ve been bothered by that problem in the past month.

-In the past month, how much were you bothered by:
+Over the past month, how much have you been bothered by:

 Repeated, disturbing, and unwanted memories of the stressful experience?